Cinema of Spain: The cinema of the democratic era

-With the end of dictatorship, censorship was greatly loosened and cultural works were permitted in other languages spoken in Spain besides Spanish, resulting in the founding of the Centro Galego de Artes da Imaxe - Filmoteca de Galicia or the Catalan Institute of Cinema, among others.
+With the end of dictatorship in the mid 1970s, censorship was greatly loosened and cultural works were permitted in other languages spoken in Spain besides Spanish, resulting in the founding of the Centro Galego de Artes da Imaxe or the Institut del Cinema Català, among others.
+Also with the end of censorship and repression, a commercial cinema –of low quality and minimal cost– with a high erotic content and gratuitous nudity –mostly feminine– appeared, which was called cine de destape and which lasted until the early 1980s.

-In the context of the Transition, the so-called cine quinqui (of which Eloy de la Iglesia and José Antonio de la Loma were prominent representatives), particularly popular from 1977 to 1987, approached taboo issues from a sensationalist angle, criminalizing the lumpenproletariat.
+In the context of the Transition, the so-called cine quinqui –of which Eloy de la Iglesia and José Antonio de la Loma were prominent representatives–, particularly popular from 1977 to 1987, approached taboo issues from a sensationalist angle, criminalizing the lumpenproletariat.
 These films (whose lead performers sometimes were delinquent themselves) also ended up contributing to the promotion of an imaginary of symbolic violence associated to the naturalization of the punitive and non-rehabilitating function of the prison system.
 In the view of Germán Labrador Méndez, many of the quinqui films underpinned a true allegory of the Transition, conveying "the mythical domestication of the non-consensual socio-political forces embodied by the quinquis, as children of the working class and, above all, as young people".

 During the democracy, a whole new series of directors base their films either on controversial topics or on revising the country's history.
 Jaime Chávarri, Víctor Erice, José Luis Garci, Manuel Gutiérrez Aragón, Eloy de la Iglesia, Pilar Miró and Pedro Olea were some of these who directed great films.
 Montxo Armendáriz or Juanma Bajo Ulloa's "new Basque cinema" has also been outstanding; another prominent Basque director is Julio Médem.